 Ellie laughed softly.
 “That’s right, I’ve been so absorbed in my exams this week that I forgot that you’re already on summer holiday.”

 Lillian raised her arms skyward.
-“Thank the gods for the man who decided that seasonal school holidays should be during the flow-over months.
+“Thank the Triad for the man who decided that seasonal school holidays should be during flow-over months.
 I get an extra six days of freedom thanks to him, and even more because it’s the end of the school year.”

 “May I leave the lamp lit until I’m done reading?
 I’ll finish soon.”

 “It’s nothing,” she whispered.
 “You’re imagining things.
 Your book just has you unsettled.
-Everything is fine.
-Everything is fine.”
+Everything is fine,” she repeated to herself.
+“Everything is fine.”